What is important for attracting and retaining top talent?

 You might not be able to offer your employees big perks like a car, a huge training budget or a gym membership.
 Don't underestimate the inherent (non-monetary) perks that your company has.

-Perks can be simple (but impactful) things like fun daily team lunches, delicious coffee, working in a beautiful building, flexible working hours, having meetings outside when it's sunny or being able to work from home.
+Perks can be simple but impactful things like fun team lunches, delicious coffee, working in a beautiful building, flexible working hours, having meetings outside when it's sunny or being able to work from home.
 Put things like this in your job post so that you can give candidates an idea of what it's like to work at your company.

 Tip: Create an accessible application form

-Your career page is the place where you’re marketing towards candidates and not customers.
+Your career page is the place where you market towards candidates and not customers.
 It’s where you show the USPs of working at your company.
-If you don’t yet have a career page, start there!
-Check out our Guide to Employer Branding for some tips.

-Be concrete and give examples.
+Be concrete and give examples when attracting candidates.
 Chances are there are some pretty cool things about your company that can and should be communicated.

 Examples of great career pages

 This company shares plenty of team photos and the values that guide their actions.View career page